abuturabofficial/w3-blog/content/post/escaping-the-algorithmic-loop/index.md

 ---
-draft: true
+draft: false
 title: 'Unfollow the Machine: Escaping the Algorithmic Loop'
 imageNameKey: 'escaping-the-algorithmic-loop'
 date: '2025-04-26T09:08:53+05:00'
-description: 'The best way to break the algorithmic brain-rot content chain is to create friction and to use RSS Feed to get only what you want, not what the algorithm wants you to feed.'
+description: "The best way to break the algorithmic brain-rot content chain is to create friction and to use RSS Feed to get only what you want (ideally from diverse sources), not what the algorithm wants you to feed.
+Social Media's algorithms just feed our preconceived ideas and thoughts, they don't encourage source diversity or fact check."
 author: "AbuTurab"
-image: 'escaping-the-algorithmic-loop-cover.png'
+image: 'escaping-the-algorithmic-loop-cover.webp'
 tags: ['Digital Freedom']
 categories: ['Blog']
 keywords: ['Escaping the machines', 'The machine trap: Seeking your attention', 'Unfollow the machine: escaping the algorithmic loop', 'Use RSS to get back your online control', 'Fleeing the brain-rot online', 'how to de-clutter your digital life', 'stop spooning yourself with non-sense']